Topographs for binary quadratic forms and class numbers: Infinite series for topographs and class numbers

 \begin{proof}[Proof of Theorem \ref{mt}] We are following \cite[Sect.
 6]{dit21}, though the treatment must be changed slightly since we are dealing with only one equivalence class.
 Let $S_q$ be the geodesic arc in $\H$ from $\ze_q$ to $\ze'_q$.
 For any fixed $z$ on $S_q$ let $C_q$ be the part of $S_q$ between $z$ and $G_q z$ where $G_q$ is the generator of the automorphs of $q$ given in Definition \ref{unit}.
-Then
+Then, as depicted in the middle of Figure \ref{paf},

 and $d\tau_q := \sqrt{D} d\tau/q(\tau,1)$.
 For $q=[a,b,c]$, ($a$ cannot be $0$ since $D$ is not a square),

 when $A=b+\sqrt{D}$, $A'=b-\sqrt{D}$, $B=b+2a+\sqrt{D}$ and $B'=b+2a-\sqrt{D}$.

 In the case $s_1=s_2=s_3=1$, \e{is} and \e{is2}, along with $ \int_{C_Q} d\tau_Q = 2\log \varepsilon_D$, imply